nais/doc/deployment/README.md

 If you need help, please take a look at the [help page](troubleshooting.md).

 ## How it works
-Your application in the form of the build artifact from your build tool  - e.g. the result of running Maven or Gradle on your source code - is assumed to be present when using the _NAIS deploy tool_.
+Your application is assumed to be present in the form of a Docker image when using the _NAIS deploy tool_.
 The _NAIS deploy tool_ is used to create a deployment request.
-It can also be used to build the Docker image containing the application if the image is not already present.
 The Docker image will be deployed to Kubernetes, and the deploy tool will wait until your deployment is rolled out, gets an error, or a timeout occurs.
 Underway, deployment statuses are continually posted back to _GitHub Deployment API_.
 Deployment logs can be viewed on _Kibana_.
 The link to the logs will be provided by the deploy tool.

 ## Set it up